Tesla Model 3 (GEN1)

 - Creep mode moves the car forward at low speed

-Drivers can also adjust the regenerative braking strength when lifting off the accelerator.
-There are two levels of regenerative braking to choose from, allowing you to customize the driving experience to your preference.
+Drivers can also adjust the regenerative braking strength when lifting off the accelerator, choosing between two levels.

 The maximum regenerative braking power is 60 kW.